-Starting in January 2022, United Way’s Meals on Wheels will resume delivery of hot meals, five days a week, to homebound seniors across Jefferson County.
-And an additional 500 volunteers are needed to help make that happen.
+Starting in January 2022, United Way’s Meals on Wheels resumed delivery of hot meals, five days a week, to homebound seniors across Jefferson County.
+But an additional 500 volunteers are needed to keep our wheels in motion.

 At the beginning of the COVID-19 pandemic, Meals on Wheels transitioned from daily delivery of hot meals to weekly delivery of five frozen meals (all at once) as a major step designed to limit both clients’ and volunteers’ exposure to the virus.
-Still operating with all necessary safety protocols in place, the organization is now preparing to return to its traditional delivery schedule and will again be serving hot meals to homebound seniors throughout Jefferson County.
+Still operating with all necessary safety protocols in place, the organization has returned to its traditional delivery schedule and is again serving hot meals to homebound seniors throughout Jefferson County.

 “We are thrilled to return to hot meals!
 For many seniors, the delivery volunteer is the only person they may see during the day.”